micropython/micropython/docs/esp32/pcnt.rst

 There is only one interrupt for the peripheral, and that is managed inside the module.
 The user has no interrupt interface, and no interrupts are generated on each pulse.
-Interrupts arrive when the 16 bit hardware counter buffer overflows, so this module has a tiny interrupt footprint while providing support for up to 8 simultaneous counters (Encoder or Counter objects).
+Interrupts arrive when the 16-bit hardware counter buffer overflows, so this module has a tiny interrupt footprint while providing support for up to 8 simultaneous counters (Encoder or Counter objects).

 .. _pcnt.Counter: